 Offer these people promotions, gift them free small gifts, and continually keep them updated on the progress of the company through a mailing list or simple small flyer with their physical product.
 This will help them feel connected to the story of your company and are much more likely to identify with it.
 This way, consumers potentially become part of your audience for life, not just for a moment.

 If you have neglected to head to a convention thus far, maybe it’s time to reconsider.
 These industry-specific events often have an entry fee, but viewing the lectures, talks and networking seminars can help you glean valuable insight into where your industry is headed.
 It can help you understand how best to progress forward around the shifting consumer expectations of the modern world, while also networking and connecting with the best minds of your industry.
 Whether you’re looking for some wonderful advice, a handy tidbit of insight or a lifelong business partner, be sure to connect and make yourself available here.
+Whether you’re new to the world of event planning, or if you’re already a seasoned pro, I recommend reading the Event Manager’s Guide to Planning an Event from The Photo Team.

 With these tips, the connection mindset is yours, as well as all the prosperity it can offer.